01732 808 626 info@thinkcbt.com

 Obsessive Compulsive Disorder (OCD) is a highly distressing anxiety-related problem affecting around 1.2% of the general population.
 OCD usually involves three reciprocal processes.
 Firstly, intrusive and recurrent negative thoughts, disturbing images or physical sensations.
 Secondly, obsessional thinking patterns involving intense rumination, worry or self-doubts and thirdly, ritualistic or neutralising behaviours, referred to as compulsions.

 The negative intrusive thoughts and obsessional thinking patterns are highly distressing and often repugnant to the individual.
-The repetitive behaviours or rituals are accepted as irrational but highly habit forming and incredibly difficult to break.
+The repetitive behaviours or rituals are accepted as irrational but are highly habit-forming and incredibly difficult to break.
 OCD can be referred to as "Covert" where the obsessional thoughts and compulsions are internalised as mental habits or routines, or "Overt", where the compulsions are externally observable and involve repetitive behaviours or rituals.
 Covert forms of OCD are sometimes referred to as Pure "O".
 This involves a primarily obsessional form of OCD, where it is often difficult to distinguish between the obsession and the mental ritual.

 OCD can be viewed on a spectrum and is clustered together with other disorders including Body Dysmorphic Disorder and Body Focused Repetitive Behaviours – BFRBs which include skin picking, nailbiting and hair pulling behaviours.
-OCD commonly occurs along side other anxiety or mood problems including Generalised Anxiety Disorder and Depression.
+OCD commonly occurs alongside other anxiety or mood problems including Generalised Anxiety Disorder and Depression.

 You can read our article on Obsessive Compulsive Disorder (OCD) and find out more about the most effective forms of CBT treatment.
 You can also visit our pages on Hyperawareness OCD, Sensorimotor OCD and Relationship OCD - ROCD.